Fixed point distribution on Hilbert scheme of points: Proof of the main theorem

 \section{Proof of the main theorem}

-The proof has three main steps.
-First, in \S \ref{subsec:step1} we prove that all $T$-monomial ideals sit in the toric Hilbert scheme, which is the converse of Lemma \ref{lemma:crucial} (2).
+The proof of Theorem \ref{main1} has three main steps.
+First, in \S \ref{subsec:step1} we prove that all $T$-monomial ideals with respect to the flag $\ff$ sit in the $\ff$-toric Hilbert scheme $\widehat{\THilb}_\ff(\CC^n)$, which is the converse of Lemma \ref{lemma:crucial} (2).
 We use the test curve model introduced in the previous section to carefully analyse the boundary points of the image of $\phi^\grass$.
 We give an alternative formulation of the proof using toric resolutions of the test curve map.
-The next step in \S \ref{subsec:trivialextension} is purely combinatorial: we associate to any complete set of partitions $\pi^\mon=\{\pi_1,\ldots, \pi_k\}$ corresponding to the monomial ideal $\mon \in \Hilb^{k+1}(\CC^n)$ a toric sequence $\pi^+=\{\pi^+_1,\ldots, \pi^+_K\}$ over some flag $\ff^+$, which corresponds to the monomial ideal $\mon^+=\mon^{\pi^+}$.
-By the first step $\mon^+ \in \THilb^{K}_{\ff^+}(\CC^N)$ for some $K \geq k,N \geq n$ and flag extension $\ff^+$.
-Here $K,N,\ff^+$ will all depend on the monomial ideal $\mon$ we started off.
-This results a map